 - Using a SIEM to review historical data to look for signs of compromise when indicators of compromise (IoCs) are released for a new zero day.
 The SIEM can also be used to alert on those same IoCs as they occur to shorten your mean time to detect (MTTD).

 Who on your team is responsible for overseeing the creation and improvement of a vulnerable management program?

-Assigning responsibility for this plan and establishing a regularly-scheduled review–whether that’s weekly, bi-weekly, or monthly–where they look at the vulnerability reports they’re receiving or (if you have a well-established asset inventory in place) look at new disclosures to see what’s applicable to the environment.
+Assigning responsibility for this plan and establishing a regularly-scheduled review is important.
+The dedicated overseer should be looking at the vulnerability reports or (if you have a well-established asset inventory in place) looking at new disclosures to see what’s applicable to the environment.

-Having rogue device detection on your network is critical–it will help you catch any devices you didn’t identify in your asset inventory that might contain vulnerabilities or even be performing unauthorized activity.
-Using a vulnerability scanner or even your SIEM in conjunction with DHCP logs, you can detect and alert on new devices being added to your network
+Rogue device detection will help catch any devices you didn’t identify in you asset inventory, including those with vulnerabilities or performing unauthorized activity.
+The use of a vulnerability scanner or even your SIEM in conjunction with DHCP logs can give you an early warning system for any new devices being added to the network.

 Being proactive about your organization’s vulnerability management is key to responding quickly to suspicious activity and attacks.
-Keep these steps in mind–and if you need support improving your security stance, contact the Hurricane Labs security experts!
+If you need support improving your security stance, contact the Hurricane Labs security experts!
 We’re available 24/7 and will make sure you have everything that is needed to keep yourself safe!